 Cracking the code

 Update: On Feb.
-21 Amazon announced that Amazon Future Engineer will fund computer science courses in more than 1,000 high schools, across all 50 states and the District of Columbia, reaching tens of thousands of students from underprivileged, underrepresented, or under-served communities.
+21 Amazon announced that Amazon Future Engineer will fund computer science courses in more than 1,000 high schools, across all 50 states and the District of Columbia, reaching tens of thousands of students from underrepresented and underserved communities.
 More than 700 of those schools are classified as Title I schools.

 Jennifer Tulipano's students had been asking for an engineering class.
 And for the past two years, the science teacher at Monsignor Scanlan High School in the Bronx explored ways to offer them one—but all of the curriculum she found was prohibitively expensive.